-The global causes of the contemporary crisis have led to an unexpected effect - we observe within it some classical features of the cyclical crises of the $19^{\text{th}}$ and early $20^{\text{th}}$ centuries that appeared to have been eliminated.
+The global causes of the contemporary crisis have led to an unexpected effect - we observe within it some classical features of the cyclical crises of the 19th and early 20th centuries that appeared to have been eliminated.
 Crises in their classical form (as unexpected and even unexplainable economic collapses occurring against the backdrop of unprecedented florescence, growth of profits and prices) were typical for that period of time.
 Later, in the second half of the 20th century (in a direct connection with an active countercyclical interference of the state) the cyclical crises became much weaker and less pronounced.

-As it has been shown above (in the Chapter 4.1) the medium-term economic Juglar cycles with a characteristic period of 7-11 years were typically characterized by fast (sometimes even explosive) booms (that implied a great strain on the economic system) followed by even faster collapses.
+Let us recollect that medium-length economic cycles with a characteristic period of 7-11 years (that go through the upswing phase turning into the overheating subphase, and ending with a crisis/collapse/recession and depression) are also known as Juglar cycles.5 Such cycles were typically characterized by fast (sometimes even explosive) booms (that implied a great strain on the economic system) followed by even faster collapses.
 The period of upswing followed by boom and overheating was accompanied (a) by a fast and inadequate growth of prices of raw materials and real estate objects; (b) by an excessive demand for credit funds and investment expansion beyond any reasonable limits; (c) by outbursts of speculations with commodity and stock assets; (d) by enormous increase in risky operations.
-All these are vivid features of the Juglar cycle that were described many times in studies produced by representatives of various schools of economic thought (see e.g., Juglar 1862, 1889; Lescure 1907; Tugan-Baranovsky 1954, 2008 [1913]; Marx 1993 [1893, 1894]; Mendelson 1959-1964; Hilferding 1981 [1910]; Keynes 1936; Hicks 1946 [1939]; Minsky 2005; Samuelson and Nordhaus 2005, 2009b; Haberler 1964 [1937]; see also Grinin, Korotayev, and Malkov 2010a; Grinin and Korotayev 2010a).
+All these are vivid features of the Juglar cycle that were described many times in studies produced by representatives of various schools of economic thought (see e.g., Juglar 1862, 1889; Lescure 1907; Tugan-Baranovsky 1954, 2008 [1913]; Marx 1993 [1893, 1894]; Mendelson 1959-1964; Hilferding 1981 [1910]; Keynes 1936; Hicks 1946 [1939]; Minsky 2005; Samuelson and Nordhaus 2005, 2009; Haberler 1964 [1937]; see also Grinin, Korotavev, and Malkov 2010; Grinin and Korotayev 2010).
 All of these features have been observed in the current crisis.

-Our analysis has also demonstrated that almost always at the upswing phase some new financial technology (or some new type of financial assets [see Grinin, Korotayev 2010a; Grinin, Korotayev, and Tsirel 2011]) acquires a special significance (on the appearance of new financial technologies during new economic cycles see Grinin and Korotayev 2010a).
+Our analysis has also demonstrated that almost always at the upswing phase some new financial technology (or some new type of financial assets6) acquires a special significance (on the appearance of new financial technologies during new economic cycles see Grinin and Korotayev 2010).
 Abrupt transitions from booms to collapses were connected with spontaneous economic development that was regulated by market forces and almost nothing else, as state interference into the economic development was not sufficient.
-Under these conditions (against the background of the presence of gold standard) acute crises became inevitable.
-Karl Marx had already considered the anarchic character of development inherent in a capitalist economy (against the background of the economic agents' urge towards the expansion of supply) as the main cause of the economic crises.
+Under these conditions (against the background of the presence of gold standard) acute crises became inevitable.7 Karl Marx had already considered the anarchic character of development inherent in a capitalist economy (against the background of the economic agents' urge towards the expansion of supply) as the main cause of the economic crises.